Private Tours for Groups and Families

 You can have up to 10 people in your group at the fixed fees shown above.
 We don’t combine individuals, or smaller parties, into larger groups.
 A private tour is defined as yourself, your family, friends, or other group of people you’ve assembled.
 Please note: Some of the sites we visit have an admission fee.
 More on that below.

 Do you offer private tours for individuals or couples?

 Absolutely!
 We love giving private tours to individuals, couples, and business travelers.
 The same customized private tours shown above, with the same fixed fees apply.

 Do you offer private tours for larger groups?

 Yes, we do!
-We work with more than 1,600 students on field trips of Boston’s Freedom Trail each year as well as corporate groups, clubs, associations, and civic organizations.
+We work with more than 1,400 students on field trips of Boston’s Freedom Trail each year as well as corporate groups, clubs, associations, and civic organizations.
 Tours for larger groups range in size from 20 to upwards of 60 people.
-For more information on tours and pricing for school groups, visit our School Groups section.
+For information and pricing on school field trips, visit our School Groups page.
+For information and pricing on homeschool field trips, visit our Homeschoolers page.
 For information and pricing on group tours for other organizations, please contact us.

 Where does the tour begin?

 Private tours begin on Boston Common at the corner of Park and Tremont streets.
 Usual start time is 9:30 am.
 If you are staying in the city (downtown, Back Bay, Fenway), and it is more convenient for you, Ben is happy to meet you in the lobby of your hotel and show you how to navigate the subway to the starting point of the tour on Boston Common.

 What Freedom Trail sites do we see on the tour?